origamist3ve/fitsync-back-end/PROPOSAL.md

 - As a user,I want to be able to like and comment other users workouts
 - As a user, I want to be able to customize my profile so that I can add my personal information

+# Stretch goals
+- As a user, I want to be able to see the progress of my health so that I know that the workouts affect my progress
+- As a user, I want to Comment on someones comment so that I can reply to other users' comments
+- As a user, I want to be able to access query recommended workouts.

 # Routes

 | **Route**                             | **Method** | **Description**                    |